MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 > [!WARNING]
 > Don't invoke `msiexec` from PowerShell using dot-slash relative path notation, such as `.\<WindowsAdminCenterInstallerName>.msi`.
 WIndows Admin Center doesn't support that type of path notation.
 You must either remove the `.\` prefix or specify the full path to the MSI.

-## Upgrading to a new version of Windows Admin Center
+## Upgrade to a new version

+You can update non-preview versions of Windows Admin Center by using Microsoft Update or a manual installation.

-Your settings are preserved when upgrading to a new version of Windows Admin Center.
-We don't officially support upgrading Insider Preview versions of Windows Admin Center - we think it's better to do a clean install - but we don't block it.
+Windows Admin Center preserves your settings when you upgrade to the latest version.
+We don't officially support upgrading Insider Preview versions of Windows Admin Center, and we recommend you do a "clean" installation by installing the latest version of Preview and starting over, but we don't block attempts to manually carry over settings for Preview upgrades.

-The service saves your settings when you upgrade to the latest version of Windows Admin Center.
-However, this feature may not work as intended when upgrading Insider Preview versions of Windows Admin Center.
-When upgrading preview versions, we recommend starting over with a new installation instead.

 ## Updating the certificate used by Windows Admin Center

 When you have Windows Admin Center deployed as a service, you must provide a certificate for HTTPS.
-To update this certificate at a later time, re-run the installer and select **Change**.
+To update this certificate use the following these steps.

+> [!IMPORTANT]
+> When changing your certificate, the Windows Admin Center service will restart for the changes to take effect.

+1. Run the Windows Admin Center installer.

+1. On the _Welcome to the Windows Admin Center Setup Wizard_ screen, select **Next** to continue.

+1. Select **Change** to update the certificate.

+1. Select the certificate you want to use by entering the thumbprint of your certificate.
+Once completed, select **Change**.
+The installer beings to change your Windows Admin Center installation.

+You've now updated the certificate used by Windows Admin Center.